wundergraph/terraform-provider-cosmo/docs/resources/namespace.md

 page_title: "cosmo_namespace Resource - cosmo"
 subcategory: ""
 description: |-
   Namespaces group federated graphs and subgraphs.
 Each organization has a default, non-deletable namespace.

-  	For more information on namespaces, please refer to the [Cosmo Documentation](https://cosmo-docs.wundergraph.com/cli/namespace).
+  For more information on namespaces, please refer to the Cosmo Documentation https://cosmo-docs.wundergraph.com/cli/namespace.
 ---

 # cosmo_namespace (Resource)

 Namespaces group federated graphs and subgraphs.
 Each organization has a default, non-deletable namespace.

 For more information on namespaces, please refer to the [Cosmo Documentation](https://cosmo-docs.wundergraph.com/cli/namespace).

 ## Example Usage